 from Child Abuse: A Parents Guide" and earn the Cyber Chip Award for your grade. *

-* If your family does not have internet access at home AND you do not have ready internet access at school or another public place or via a mobile device, the Cyber Chip portion of the requirement may be waived by your Scoutmaster in consultation with your parent or guardian.
+* If your family does not have internet access at home AND you do not have ready internet access at school or another public place or via a mobile device, the Personal Safety Awareness videos of the requirement may be waived by your Scoutmaster in consultation with your parent or guardian.

 You are visitor number